jliu70/hugo-lanyon-blog/content/posts/2015-12-27-hugo-advanced-usage-troubleshooting-debugging.md

+## RSS feed
-Is this for setting up RSS feed? layouts/rss.xml
+setting up RSS feed  with `layouts/rss.xml`

+The RSS feed is generated to `public/index.xml`